top of page

 ID19 TURN SIGNAL SWITCHES

 To meet the USA requirements, North American ID19's had unique turn signal switches with an external flasher made by Klaxon (shown below).
-The flasher unit was initially 6V, then changed to 12V in May of 1959.
+The flasher unit was initially 6V, then changed to 12V in May of 1959 when the change to 12V occurred on North American ID's.

 Eventually ID’s got the stalk-type switch but still used the external flasher shown below.